 - Subungual and periungual warts appear as rough growths around the fingernails and/or toenails.
 They start as nearly undetectable, pin-sized lesions and grow to pea-sized with rough, irregular bumps with uneven borders.
 Subungual and periungual warts can impede healthy nail growth.
 Because of their location, they are difficult to treat and generally require medical attention.

-Most warts respond to over-the-counter treatments, including:
+Most warts respond to over-the-counter treatments, as well as:

 - Cryotherapy, which freezes off the wart using liquid nitrogen or nitrous oxide.